anandimous/Roman-Conv-Pre_Postfix-Calculator/README.md

 * Team Process PRE Project
 * CSE 410 Carl Alphonce [UNIVERSITY AT BUFFALO]

+## Intro ##

+NOTE: This is my first attempt at C and thus, the code is not optimally developed

 ## Description ##

 A C program that reads from a file (filename.IN), interprets the input as an infix